joagre/ratatoskr/ideas/r.md

 expressions (see below).

-The final thing that might be confusing is how the `this` constructor calls itself to set its member variables, but this is the final step a constructor has to perform to initialize its member variables.
+The final thing that might be confusing is how the `this` constructor calls itself, but this is the final step a constructor has to perform to actually initialize its member variables.
 The `:` notation is Satie's way to call a function with named parameters and a constructor can also call itself with its member variables as named parameters.

 That is it.
 The rest is in the gory details.

 # HERE